DETAILED ACTION

 With respect to the claim interpretation, as the amendments to claim 1 do not relate to the composition of the atmosphere, the stated claim interpretation is still relevant to the claims.

-However, as noted in the 112(b) rejection above, the composition of the flux is not clear and therefore Warichet reads upon the instant claim limitations for the reasons stated in the rejection above.
+However, as noted in the claim interpretation section above, the composition of the overall flux is still open to other elements and therefore Warichet reads upon the instant claim limitations for the reasons stated in the rejection above.
+While it is agreed that the negative limitation in claim 20 overcomes the flux composition disclosed in Warichet (Applicant’s remarks, pg.
+7, 1st full paragraph), see new rejection incorporating Atsuo above.
 Thus, applicant’s arguments are not persuasive and the rejection is maintained.

 Conclusion